← Back to Blog

 The next step is more interesting: wiring those trust scores into supervisor agent selection so higher-trust agents are preferred for delegation.
 That is not something to overclaim today.
 It is the right follow-up post once the wiring is real.

-Where Construct Stands Out
+Where Revka Stands Out

 The current agent ecosystem is converging on a few obvious shapes.